rust-lang-cn/book-cn/english/src/ch04-03-slices.md

 {{#rustdoc_include ../listings/ch04-understanding-ownership/listing-04-07/src/main.rs:iter}}
 ```

-We’ll discuss iterators in more detail in Chapter 13.
-For now, know that `iter`
+We’ll discuss iterators in more detail in [Chapter 13][ch13]<!-- ignore -->.
-is a method that returns each element in a collection and that `enumerate`
+For now, know that `iter` is a method that returns each element in a collection
-wraps the result of `iter` and returns each element as part of a tuple instead.
+and that `enumerate` wraps the result of `iter` and returns each element as
-The first element of the tuple returned from `enumerate` is the index, and the
+part of a tuple instead.
+The first element of the tuple returned from
-second element is a reference to the element.
-This is a bit more convenient
+`enumerate` is the index, and the second element is a reference to the element.
-than calculating the index ourselves.
+This is a bit more convenient than calculating the index ourselves.

 Because the `enumerate` method returns a tuple, we can use patterns to
-destructure that tuple, just like everywhere else in Rust.
-So in the `for`
+destructure that tuple.
+We’ll be discussing patterns more in [Chapter
-loop, we specify a pattern that has `i` for the index in the tuple and `&item`
+6][ch6]<!-- ignore -->.
+In the `for` loop, we specify a pattern that has `i`
+for the index in the tuple and `&item` for the single byte in the tuple.
-for the single byte in the tuple.
-Because we get a reference to the element
+Because we get a reference to the element from `.iter().enumerate()`, we use
-from `.iter().enumerate()`, we use `&` in the pattern.
+`&` in the pattern.

 Inside the `for` loop, we search for the byte that represents the space by
 using the byte literal syntax.
 If we find a space, we return the position.